The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} N_V^{(H)} = \frac{5N_5 + 6N_6}{2} = \frac{60\cdot 4^n}{2} = 30\cdot 4^n. \end{align} \]

-The number of layers $N_L$ is arbitrary
+The number of layers $N_L$ is arbitrarily set to

 \[ \begin{align} N_L = 2 + 6\cdot n \end{align} \]

-set.
 The total number of horizontal vectors is $N_L\cdot N_V^{(H)}$, to which the number of vertical vectors $N_S^{(H)}\cdot\left(N_L + 1\right)$ must be added to get the total number

 \[ \begin{align} N_V = N_L\cdot N_V^{(H)} + N_S^{(H)}\cdot\left(N_L + 1\right) \end{align} \]